dorrabbkhan/git-info/README.md

 - Add a GUI
 - Add support for more detailed information
 - Implement on the web
-- Turn into a reusable package instead of a script
+- Turn into a reusable package instead of a script and publish package
+- Write tests for the code

 ------